By Chris Casey | University Communications

 Inflation has risen while the country grapples to find enough workers.
-Meanwhile, in the runup to the World Cup, large protests have become common, with demonstrators decrying government wastefulness and unfulfilled promises of economic growth.
+Meanwhile, during the runup to the World Cup, large protests were common, with demonstrators decrying government wastefulness and unfulfilled promises of economic growth.

 The STEM education initiative, administered by the Institute for International Education (IIE), is a result of joint efforts from two sponsoring organizations: CAPES (Brazilian Ministry of Higher Education) and CNPq (Brazilian Ministry of Science and Technology).
 This funding partnership illustrates an education shift occurring in Brazil.
 "More than ever before, " Bolintiam said, "there is a large number of first-generation Brazilians coming to the United States to study."

 The high-quality ESL Academy, coupled with the diversity of our student body, factored into Brazil's decision to include CU Denver among the American universities of choice for its standout STEM students.
 "The ESL Academy fosters respect for cultural diversity, participation in American life and critical reflection, " Bolintiam said.
 "The curriculum integrates English fluency, accuracy in written and oral expression, and content studies with the scholarly and interpersonal skills required to be a successful CU Denver student."